-6 Agency/Group/Organization Region VI Planning and Development Council Agency/Group/Organization Type Other government - County Other government - Local Regional organization Planning organization Business and Civic Leaders What section of the Plan was addressed by Consultation?
-Economic Development Non-Housing Community Development Briefly describe how the Agency/Group/Organization was consulted.
+6 Agency/Group/Organiz ation Region VI Planning and Development Council Agency/Group/Organiz ation Type Services - Narrowing the Digital Divide Other government - County Other government - Local Regional organization Planning organization Business and Civic Leaders What section of the Plan was addressed by Consultation?
+Economic Development Lead-based Paint Strategy Non-Housing Community Development Briefly describe how the Agency/Group/Organiz ation was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG program.
 Consultations throughout the year included training events, administrative meetings, phone conferences, and frequent communication with project teams, which include units of local government.
 This cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program design and administration.
-7 Agency/Group/Organization Region VII Planning and Development Council Agency/Group/Organization Type Other government - County Other government - Local Regional organization Planning organization Business and Civic Leaders What section of the Plan was addressed by Consultation?
-Economic Development Non-Housing Community Development
+7 Agency/Group/Organiz ation Region VII Planning and Development Council Agency/Group/Organiz ation Type Services - Narrowing the Digital Divide Other government - County Other government - Local Regional organization Planning organization Business and Civic Leaders